MafaldaSFerreira/physalia_adaptation_course-2024/00_before_the_course/useful_commands_in_git-github.md

-# Useful commands in Git/GitHub
+# Useful commands on Git/GitHub

 ## On Git and GitHub
 For a brief introduction to Git/GitHub developed by Eric Normandeau, check this [webpage](https://github.com/enormandeau/github_tutorial).